-Many fans are disappointed because DJI promised the Smart Controller will be compatible with all future drones but according to DJI, the smart controller is missing hardware that is required for the new transmission protocol.
-However, all OcuSync 2.0 supported drones are compatible with the Smart Controller.
+Many fans are disappointed because DJI promised the Smart Controller will be compatible with all future drones but according to DJI, the smart controller is missing the hardware that is required for the new transmission protocol.

 DJI Phantom 4 Pro Plus V2.0

-The DJI Phantom 4 Pro Plus V2.0 is a high-end drone geared towards professional aerial videography and photography.
-It comes with a bigger 1″ CMOS 20MP sensor attached to a sensitive gimble for high stability during aerial missions.
+The DJI Phantom 4 Pro Plus V2.0 is a high-end drone geared toward professional aerial videography and photography.
+It has a bigger 1″ CMOS 20MP sensor attached to a sensitive gimble for high stability during aerial missions.

 It has a flight time of 30 minutes on a single charge and with OcuSync 2.0 transmissions system, it can feed live video to your remote controller from a 10KM distance reliably.